dorraEAThologeek/EXO1/README.md

-# EXO1 : This is only an exercices
+# EXO1 : This is only an exercice